terop/env-logger/README.md

 ## Running
 ### Locally
-To start a web server for the application, run:
+To start the application locally run `clojure -M:run`.

-    lein run

-or

-    lein trampoline run

-### Docker
+### Docker / podman

-This application can be also be run in a Docker container.
+This application can be also be run in a Docker or podman container.
 To build the container call `make build` from root directory of the application.
 The container will be called `env-logger`.
 The .jar file to run in in the container can be executed with the `java -jar <name>.jar` command.